Outdoor fireplace kits

 If it's a classic country style that tickles your fancy then the Hudson fireplace is sharp, tidy and minimalistic and can handle any style of finishing touches so fits the bill perfectly for the older more character styled setting.
 View the range by downloading our brochure by clicking on the link at the bottom of the page.

-Gas or Wood burning
+Gas or Wood-burning

-There are many benefits for going gas or wood burning.
+There are many benefits for going gas or wood-burning.
 Some people can’t think of anything better than the sound of the crackling wood or the smell of a burning log.
 However, it is becoming more common for outdoor fireplaces to be powered by gas.

 Gas fireplaces can be turned on and off in an instant, giving you immediate warmth.
-Gas fireplaces also produces less smoke, which can be a great thing on slightly windy days.
+Gas fireplaces also produce less smoke, which can be a great thing on slightly windy days.
 You also have to factor in that for low maintenance gas often wins as there's no cleaning required.

 However, for the purists wood can provide an allure that gas simply cannot match.
 Cooking is on another level (and only possible on a wood fireplace) and the crackling of logs can be the perfect symphony to soothe the soul.
-To learn more check out our article on 'Gas or Wood, what option is best for you' by clicking here.
+To learn more check out our article on 'Gas or Wood-burning, what option is best for you' by clicking here.

-it's all about the Accessories
+It's all about the Accessories

 The concrete shell is the main structural element of your fireplace and needs to be lowered into place before filling the bottom 400mm of the fireplace shell with concrete.